 - Matched patient interviews and medical record abstractions.

+Georgia is one of 26 states and cities across the nation participating in MMP.
+The Georgia Medical Monitoring Project (GA MMP) will produce locally representative data on HIV infected persons receiving care in Georgia.
 GA MMP will help to demonstrate how care is impacting the health of people with HIV in your community.
 The data from the project will be used to inform HIV prevention community planning groups, Ryan White CARE Act planning councils, providers of HIV care, and others to advocate for reducing gaps in existing resources.
 GA MMP will also provide an opportunity for policy decisions, resource allocation, and evaluation of prevention and treatment initiatives at the local and national levels to be based on population-based data.

 See Related Files for Additional MMP Fact Sheets and Provider and Patient Q&A Information